jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbsingletokenpaymentterminalstore/write/recordaddedbalancefor.md

   @param _projectId The ID of the project to which the funds being added belong.
   @param _amount The amount of terminal tokens added, as a fixed point number with the same amount of decimals as its relative terminal.
 */
-function recordAddedBalanceFor(uint256 _projectId, uint256 _amount)
+function recordAddedBalanceFor(uint256 _projectId, uint256 _amount) external override {
-  external
-  override
-  nonReentrant
-{
   // Increment the balance.
   balanceOf[IJBSingleTokenPaymentTerminal(msg.sender)][_projectId] =
     balanceOf[IJBSingleTokenPaymentTerminal(msg.sender)][_projectId] +